Gensir017/cobgyms/README.md

 ---
 ### Credits
-- I cannot thank __Selfdot__ enough for not only creating [Cobblemon Trainers](https://modrinth.com/mod/cobblemontrainers) but for extensively helping me with my thousands of questions.
-This mod would not have been possible without him.
+- I cannot thank __Selfdot__ enough for not only creating [Cobblemon Trainers](https://modrinth.com/mod/cobblemontrainers) but also for helping me extensively when trying to use his mod API.
+CobGyms would not have been possible without him.
 - Of course [Cobblemon](https://modrinth.com/mod/cobblemon) and the team behind it, again this wouldn't have been possible without them.

 ---